Let’s Talk About Loss logo Donate

 Rohit is also the founder of British Sikh Nurses, a community organisation that bridges the gap between the NHS and the South Asian community.

-As a trustee, Rohit aims to open up the conversation around grief and bereavement within the South Asian community by raising awareness and support around loss.
+As an Executive Advisory, Rohit aims to open up the conversation around grief and bereavement within the South Asian community by raising awareness and support around loss.